Bitskwela/bitdev-dml-exercises/done/le_04_palengke_calculator/act_1.md

       }
   ```

-- Create a multiplication function for discounts or bulk purchases.
+- `applyDiscount` function: Create a multiplication function for discounts or bulk purchases.

   ```solidity
   function applyDiscount(